Formal category theory in augmented virtual double categories: Exact cells

 \section{Exact cells}

-In the three remaining sections we use the formal notions of left Kan extension and Yoneda morphism to consider in augmented virtual double categories the classical notions of exact squares, as studied by Guitart \cite{Guitart80}, total morphisms and objects, as introduced by Street and Walters \cite{Street-Walters78}, and cocomplete objects.
+In this sections we use the formal notions of left Kan extension and Yoneda morphism to consider in augmented virtual double categories the classical notions of exact squares, as studied by Guitart \cite{Guitart80}.
+In \secref{totality section} we likewise consider total morphisms and objects, originally introduced by Street and Walters \cite{Street-Walters78}, and in \secref{cocompleteness section} we consider cocomplete objects.